unitedstates/congress/README.md

 TODO
 ----

-More data:

 * Bills - related committees
 * Amendments - everything
 * Treaties - everything (may wait until they are in Congress.gov)
 * Nominations - everything (may wait until they are in Congress.gov)

-As [Congress.gov](http://beta.congress.gov) starts reaching [data parity](http://beta.congress.gov/help/coverage-dates/) with THOMAS.gov, the scraper can be gradually converted to get different pieces of information from Congress.gov instead of THOMAS.gov, which will be shut down after Congress.gov's 1-year beta period.
+As [Congress.gov](http://beta.congress.gov) starts reaching [data parity](http://beta.congress.gov/help/coverage-dates/) with THOMAS.gov, the scraper will be gradually converted to get different pieces of information from Congress.gov instead of THOMAS.gov, which will be shut down after Congress.gov's 1-year beta period.

 About
 -----

-This project is primarily maintained by [Eric Mill]((http://twitter.com/konklone)), [Josh Tauberer](http://twitter.com/JoshData), and [Derek Willis](http://twitter.com/derekwillis).
+This project is primarily maintained by [Eric Mill](http://twitter.com/konklone), [Josh Tauberer](http://twitter.com/JoshData), and [Derek Willis](http://twitter.com/derekwillis).